andreasabel/inCode/entry/lenses-products-prisms-sums.md

 optics definitions seemed really opaque and arbitrary to me, and I had no idea why `Strong` and `Choice` corresponded to lenses and prisms.

-But now, I know that lenses are prisms can be seen as just *profunctor transformers* that *transform along the decomposition* that the lenses and prisms represent.
-For profunctor lenses, the profunctors get transformed to "parts of a whole" profunctors, using `Strong`.
-For profunctor prisms, the profunctors get transformed to "branches of a possibility" profunctors, using `Choice`.
+But now, I know that lenses are prisms can be seen as just *profunctor value transformers* that *transform along the decomposition* that the lenses and prisms represent.
+For profunctor lenses, the profunctor values get transformed to "parts of a whole" profunctor values, using `Strong`.
+For profunctor prisms, the profunctor values get transformed to "branches of a possibility" profunctor values, using `Choice`.
 Even their types clearly show what is going on:

 ``` {.haskell}
 -- [Lens]  s <~> (a, q)